vipinsun/TokenTaxonomyFramework-pub/token-taxonomy.md

 - Property Sets are prefixed with **&phi;** followed by a upper case letter or acronym that is unique to the taxonomy. **&phi** is the visual format and `ph` is the tooling. to add a property set to a template, enclose the token definition within [] adding the property set after the behaviors with a + for each set needed.
 All of the token's behaviors and properties are contained within the surrounding brackets [].
 - For example, a Token Branch can be a Formula with just the base and behaviors and can then have a Node that had the Branch formula surround by brackets `[]` and adds using `+` the unique property sets, added within the brackets. i.e. **[&tau;<sub>N</sub>(&tau;<sub>F</sub>, &tau;<sub>N</sub>)+&phi;SKU]**
 - Hybrid tokens, represented as children of a base parent are added after the base's [] and contained with in parenthesis (,).
 These child tokens are also contained within brackets resulting in a formula grouping like: `[]([],[])`
+- For hybrid tokens, you can apply behaviors to the entire hybrid definition by ending the formula with a list of behaviors in {,}.

 Whole Token Formulas start with the base token type, followed by a collection of behaviors and groups within {,}, ending in any property-sets.